iwasz/oledgui/README.md

 * Combo has additional param now which lets you turn off the *focus ability*.
 This lets one map integers to labels or icons easily.
 Give an example (`CanFocus::no`)
 * *Philosophy* Rather than introducing additional complexity in the code I usually lean toward simple workarounds if possible.
 For example there's no opttion for a checkbox to insert a space between the `☑` and a label automaticaly.
 You simply add a space to your label and that works.

+Styles:
+* Global style (class template specialization with a tag like `template <> struct Style <check> { /* ... */ };`) should be accessible during *instantiation (?)* of all the Check templates (fix the nomenclature).
+If Style specialization is present in one translation unita and not present in another then 2 different implementations will emerge (?).
+After linking only single impl. will remain (random).

 # A short code description
 There are two layers of class templates.